ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

  violation be liable to the people of the state for a civil  penalty  not to exceed [two thousand five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each day during which such violation continues.
-  5. Any  person  who violates any of the provisions of or who fails to perform any duty imposed by sections 37-1003 and 37-1007 of this chapter or any rule or regulation promulgated pursuant hereto, shall  be  liable
- S. 7086--A  27

- for  a civil penalty not to exceed one thousand FIVE HUNDRED dollars for each day during which such violation continues, and in addition thereto, such person may be enjoined from continuing such violation.
+  4. Any  person who violates any of the provisions of, or who fails to perform any duty imposed by section 37-0117 or any  rule  or  regulation promulgated  pursuant hereto, shall be liable for a civil penalty not to exceed one thousand FIVE HUNDRED dollars for each day during which  such violation  continues,  and  in  addition  thereto,  such  person  may be enjoined from continuing such violation.
 Such person shall for a  second violation  be  liable to the people of the state for a civil penalty not to exceed [two thousand five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each day during which such violation continues.
+ S. 7086--B  27

+  5. Any person who violates any of the provisions of or  who  fails  to perform any duty imposed by sections 37-1003 and 37-1007 of this chapter or  any  rule or regulation promulgated pursuant hereto, shall be liable for a civil penalty not to exceed one thousand FIVE HUNDRED dollars  for each day during which such violation continues, and in addition thereto, such  person may be enjoined from continuing such violation.
+Such person shall for a second violation be liable to the people of the state for  a civil  penalty  not to exceed [two thousand five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each day  during  which  such  violation continues.
   6. Any  person who violates any of the provisions of, or who fails to perform any duty imposed by section 37-0121 of this chapter or any  rule or  regulation  promulgated pursuant hereto, shall be liable for a civil penalty not to exceed one thousand FIVE HUNDRED  dollars  for  each  day during  which  such  violation  continues, and in addition thereto, such person may be enjoined from continuing such violation.
 Such person shall for a second violation be liable to the people of the state for a  civil penalty  not  to exceed [two thousand five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each day during which such  violation  contin- ues.
+  7. Any  person who violates any of the provisions of, or who fails to perform any duty imposed by section 37-1101 of this chapter or any  rule or  regulation  promulgated pursuant hereto, shall be liable for a civil penalty not to exceed one thousand FIVE HUNDRED  dollars  for  each  day during  which  such  violation  continues, and in addition thereto, such person may be enjoined from continuing such violation.
+Such person shall for a second violation be liable to the people of the state for a  civil penalty  not  to exceed [two thousand five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each day during which such  violation  contin- ues.
   §  61.
 Section 71-3803 of the environmental conservation law, as added by chapter 713 of the laws of 1975, is amended to read as follows:
  § 71-3803.
 Enforcement of article thirty-eight.
   Any person who violates any of the provisions  of,  or  who  fails  to perform  any  duty  imposed  by  article  thirty-eight or any regulation promulgated by the commissioner thereunder, shall be liable to  a  civil penalty  of  not  more  than  [twenty-five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each such violation and an additional  penalty of  not more than [five] SEVEN hundred FIFTY dollars for each day during which such violation continues, and, in addition  thereto,  such  person may be enjoined from continuing such violation.
 Penalties and injunctive relief  provided herein shall be recoverable in an action brought by the attorney general acting alone or at the request of the commissioner.
   § 62.
 Section 71-3903 of the environmental conservation law, as  added by chapter 732 of the laws of 1980, is amended to read as follows:
  § 71-3903.
 Violations; penalties.
   1. Administrative  sanctions.
 Any  person  who violates, disobeys or disregards any provision of article thirty-nine shall be liable  to  the people  of  the  state for a civil penalty of not to exceed [three] FOUR thousand FIVE HUNDRED dollars for every such violation, to  be  assessed by  the  commissioner  after  a  hearing or opportunity to be heard.
 The penalty may be recovered in an action brought by the commissioner in any court of competent jurisdiction.
-Such civil penalty may be released or [comprised] COMPROMISED by the commissioner before the matter  has  been referred  to  the  attorney  general;  and  where  such  matter has been referred to the attorney general, any such penalty may  be  released  or [comprised] COMPROMISED and any action commenced to recover the same may be  settled and discontinued by the attorney general with the consent of the commissioner.
+Such civil penalty may be  released  or [comprised]  COMPROMISED  by the commissioner before the matter has been referred to the  attorney  general;  and  where  such  matter  has  been referred  to  the  attorney general, any such penalty may be released or
+ S. 7086--B  28

+ [comprised] COMPROMISED and any action commenced to recover the same may be settled and discontinued by the attorney general with the consent  of the  commissioner.
 In  addition,  the  commissioner  shall  have power, following  a  hearing,  to  direct  the  violator  to  cease [his] THEIR violation of article thirty-nine and, where appropriate, to  recall  any sewage  system cleaners or additives sold or distributed in violation of